pablomotta/password-generator/README.md

 -   Materialize-css
 -   Javascript

-User can be used as a widget implemented on the "sign-up" page of a web page or any section that could use a password generator.
+This app can be used as a widget implemented on the "sign-up" form of a web page or any section that could use a password generator.

 With this app users can: